In this crafty lesson plan, students make their own insects to learn about the physical characteristics and anatomy of insects.

 Students explore the world of insects and discover what it might be like to live like one.
 They create an insect with physical characteristics and demonstrate how it moves.
 They also compare insects to spiders.

-- Enough insect photographs for each child, plus a couple of spider pictures
+- Enough insect photographs for each student, plus a couple of spider pictures

 - Various live (or dead) insects from pet stores or educational supply stores

-- Pipe cleaners (3 of one color; 1 of another) per student
+- Pipe cleaners, 3 of one color and 1 of another color for each student

 - Colorful markers